“Labor Omnia Vincit” McKay Law

 Parking Lot Incidents at Grocery Stores

-Parking lot incidents are common.
+Parking lot incidents are particularly distinctive.

 • Cart-related incidents